Returning After a Workplace Accident

 As in any other workers' comp situation, employers do their best to minimize the amount of compensation you receive.
 Legally, if you are temporarily disabled, your employer must cover a percentage of the difference between your previous weekly wages and your current, reduced wages for a designated time or until you are no longer disabled.

 Unfortunately, an employer might attempt to convince, trick, or threaten you into accepting less than maximum compensation.
 Hire a Walnut Creek workers' comp lawyer today to fight for the payment you need to cover your wage loss.

 Your income should not be affected by a work-related injury or disability that was caused by someone else.

 A Walnut Creek Workers' Comp Lawyer Could Fight for You

-The Law Offices of Jonathan Brand could provide an attorney with the skill and resources you need.
+Brand Peters LLP could provide an attorney with the skill and resources you need.
 Without proper compensation for your wage loss, the financial stress could be too much to handle, especially after a workplace injury.
-Attorney Jonathan Brand has over two decades of legal experience in workers' comp and personal injury law, as well as crossover cases.
-Whatever situation you are faced with, he could help.
+Our attorneys share six decades of legal experience in workers' comp and personal injury law, as well as crossover cases.
+Whatever situation you are faced with, we could help.

 Contact an experienced workers' comp attorney from our firm today to learn how you could get compensation, even after you return to work.

 Head and neck injury as a result of being hit by a tree trunk.

 Sheet metal worker falls on the job site and suffers back, neck, and knee injuries.